-The Sonoma County Housing Authority will strengthen the Housing Choice Voucher program's effectiveness by attracting new landlords, and by engaging participants, people on our wait lists, and community partners in a review of Housing Authority policies and practices and will build on existing relationships with local supportive service agencies to improve services offered to the Housing Authority's Family Self-Sufficiency participants.
-In July 2018, the Housing Authority hired a full-time Landlord Liaison who is dedicated to cultivating relationships with landlords who will provide additional housing opportunities for low-income families served through the various Housing Authority programs.
-The Housing Authority also received approval to use unspent administrative funds as a signing bonus and risk mitigation fund for landlords who agree to take Housing Choice Voucher tenants.
+The Sonoma County Housing Authority continues to strengthen the Housing Choice Voucher program's effectiveness by engaging a large array of stakeholders in setting the Housing Authority's policies and practices.
+In 2022, the Housing Authority hired a full-time Housing Locator who is dedicated to cultivating relationships with landlords thereby providing additional housing opportunities for low-income families served through the various Housing Authority programs.
+The Housing Authority also received a grant from the County of Sonoma to develop and implement a robust centralized housing location program, Community Housing Connector.
+This program will provide several benefits to landlords including landlord incentives, risk mitigation funds, and deposit assistance.
 Through the Homeless System Redesign and the reformation of the CoC Board in late 2020, the homeless system of care is continuing to increase efforts to coordinate funding decisions and policies.
 This effort increased collaboration among the County, City of Santa Rosa, City of Petaluma, the County departments of Health Services and Human Services, and virtually all housing and homeless service providers throughout Sonoma County.
 These will strengthen the homeless system of care's performance on System Performance Measurements such as reducing the length of homeless episodes, reducing returns to homelessness, increasing placements in permanent housing, and increasing participant incomes.

 Specific goals for addressing and preventing homelessness in Sonoma County were outlined in the CoC's 10-Year Homeless Action Plan 2014 Update.
-The 2019 consolidated application for

-Annual Action Plan FY 2022-2023 CoC funds also addressed the needs of homeless people in Sonoma County and can be accessed by contacting the Commission.
+The 2019 consolidated application for CoC funds also addressed the needs of homeless people in Sonoma County and can be accessed by contacting the Department of Health Services.

-Finally, the Commission will strengthen internal systems to aid transparency, improve public engagement, and ensure maximum leverage of scarce public resources.
+The Commission will strengthen internal systems to aid transparency, improve public engagement, and ensure maximum leverage of scarce public resources.
+The Commission will improve grant administration practices, develop and update CDBG, HOME and ESG policies and procedures and increase staff training on CDBG, HOME and ESG programs.